FeatureBaseDB/featurebase/docs/configuration.md

 ### Example Cluster Configuration (HTTPS)

 The same cluster which uses HTTPS instead of HTTP can be configured as follows.
-Note that we explicitly specify `https` as the protocol in `bind` and `cluster.hosts` configuration:
+Note that we explicitly specify `https` as the protocol in `bind` and `cluster.hosts` configuration.
+It is not required to use a gossip key but it is highly recommended:

 #### Node 0

     data-dir = "/home/pilosa/data"
     bind = "https://node0.pilosa.com:10101"

+    [gossip]
-    gossip-port = 12000
+      port = 12000
-    gossip-seed = "node0.pilosa.com:12000"
+      seed = "node0.pilosa.com:12000"
+      key = "/home/pilosa/private/gossip.key32"

     [cluster]
       replicas = 1